The Ronald J Hill Prize in Political Science

 2019: Jack Synnott (Law and Political Science)

-Jack Synnott with Prof Ron Hill and Prof Will Phelan (Head, Department of Political Science)
+Jack Synnott with Prof Ron Hill and Prof Will Phelan (Head, Department of Political Science) at TCD Campanile, 21 May 2019.

 2018: Daniel Gilligan (Law and Political Science)